CyberC4p0/Picarta-Client/README.md

 This is a command-line tool for interacting with the Picarta API to localize images.
 The tool allows you to provide an API token and an image file path/url to get localization results.
 The API token can be saved for future use, and you can update it at any time.

+A GUI tool to come in the near future.

 For quota & pricing inquiries, please visit: [Picarta Pricing](https://picarta.ai/pricing)

 ## Features